 No. Each course you request represents a commitment on your part.
-If your child would rather not come to the program than attend a course other than the first choice, then request the first choice only.
+If your child will only attend CTY if they get their first choice course, then only request that course.

 Please contact email@example.com or call 410-735-6277.

-Fifteen students is the usual class size.
+The typical class size is 15 students.
 Each class typically has a teaching assistant as well as an instructor.

-CTY students spend seven hours a day, five days a week, in class and evening sessions.
+CTY students spend at least 100 hours in class between Sunday evening and Friday afternoon over the course of the session.
 They work hard.
 Our students enjoy academic challenge and rigor, and we design our course work to engage and inspire them.
 All academic work is limited to instructional times so students may also enjoy the social experience of attending CTY.
 If students are feeling overwhelmed, our staff are available to provide support.